SadSlothXL/t6-ports/Weapons/zm/powerups/t6_deathmachine/README.md

 - Once dumped move their zone source files into your `zone_source` folder.

-- You should now be able to build one of my weapons
+- You should now be able to build the death machine

 - When built a new folder will be created called `zone_out` this is where the .ff (fastfile), IWD and .sabl will be.

-*Note: The current version of OAT (v0.27.0) cant build xanims into the .ff so you will need to move the xanim folder into the IWD*

 ##